amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ## Alice's new adventure: creating a scatterplot of compression ratios

 After learning to work with FFmpeg, and testing the integrity and losslessness of FFV1, Alice is finally ready to present her findings to administrators and make a compelling case for transitioning the Library to lossless encodings for all audio, video, and film digitization.
-Alice can demonstrate checksum comparisons, and she can speak anecdotally about file size savings and ease-of-use, but she has a sense that overarching numbers and, even better, visualizations in the form of charts and graphs, might be more convincing to her harried supervisors who are too busy for the nitty-gritty.
+Alice can demonstrate checksum comparisons, and she can speak anecdotally about file size savings and ease-of-use, but she has a sense that overarching numbers and, even better, visualizations in the form of charts and graphs, might be more convincing to her supervisors who are too busy for the nitty-gritty.

 Why a scatterplot?
 Why not?
 The combination of pandas and matplotlib can generate nearly any form of visualization--including pie charts, bar charts, heat maps, line graphs, histograms--but there is something unique to scatterlots that can highlight the variance inherent in FFV1 compression.
-Bottom line: FFV1 is smart and adaptive, and not all video content compresses in the exact same way, to the exact same degree.
+Bottom line: FFV1 is smart and adaptive, and not all video content compresses in exactly the same way, to the exact same degree.
-With a scatterplot, we can see these differences, and possilby learn how to better predict compression ratios in the future.
+With a scatterplot, we can visualize these differences, and possibly learn how to better predict compression ratios in the future.

 ## Another set of FFV1/MKV, but this time with a mistaken twist

-Let's begin by transcoding another set of FFV1/MKv files from our Quicktime masters, but, to make things more interesting, let's assume that Alice accidentally forgot to include an if statement separating out DV Quicktime files.
+Let's begin by transcoding another set of FFV1/MKv files from our Quicktime masters, but, to make things more interesting, let's assume that Alice accidentally forgot to include an if statement that separated out her DV-encoded Quicktime files.

 ~~~
 media_list = [ ]